Jessa Duggar’s Baby Son Henry Looks Like Josh Duggar, But Spurgeon Take After ‘Counting On’ Star

 “Looks like Josh Duggar,” Hannah Lee wrote in the comment section.

-The 29-year-old Duggar is famous for getting his family’s original TV show, 19 Kids and Counting, with his scandals.
-In 2015, it was discovered that he molested his younger sisters, Jinger, Jill, Jessa and Joy-Anna, and that he was an active user of Ashley Madison, a web service that connects people looking for extramarital affairs.
-His scandals went against everything his parents preached and practiced – wholesome family from faithful and monogamous relationship, based on the Bible.
+The 29-year-old Duggar is famous for getting his family’s original TV show, 19 Kids and Counting, canceled with his scandals.
+In 2015, it was discovered that he molested his younger sisters, Jinger, Jill, Jessa, and Joy-Anna, and he was an active user of Ashley Madison, a web service that connects people looking for extramarital affairs.
+His scandals went against everything his parents preached and practiced – wholesome family living with a faithful and monogamous relationship based on the Bible.

-Since then, the family has been trying to restore their positive image by focusing on Jill and Jessa’s lives as newly married wives.
-For her effort, Jessa, in particular, has been uploading many pictures of her baby sons, and how they are growing up in tumultuous times.
+Since then, the family has been trying to restore their positive image by focusing on Jill and Jessa’s lives as newly-married wives.
+For her effort, Jessa, in particular, has been uploading many pictures of her baby sons to show fans how they are growing up in these tumultuous times.

 Fortunately, her older son, Spurgeon, has grown to look more and more like his mother.
-In the past, many has liked Jessa to Angelina Jolie, thanks to her bright eyes and full lips.
+In the past, many have likened Jessa to Angelina Jolie, thanks to her bright eyes and full lips.
 Spurgeon has inherited many of her characteristics, which has made the fans very excited.

 “You can have 19 kids, [but] none could be any prettier than your first son,” Millie Greene Gilligan wrote.